nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-lists-and-directories/how-to-add-a-new-vocabulary.md

 {{/callout}}{{! excerpt}}

-Studio enables you to declare new vocabularies that will be used in the different document layouts to fill in metadata or in virtual navigations.
+Studio allows you to declare new vocabularies that can be used in the different document layouts to fill in metadata or in virtual navigations.

 {{! /excerpt}}